What legislation they must comply with, how to make a complaint or resolve a dispute with a property agent.

 • property licensing issues

-We welcome all information about trading practices in the property agency industry.
+We welcome all information about trading practices relating to letting agents and property managers.
 Contact us to let us know of any issues you have.

 However, we do not: